-In line with many schools with large and strong music departments, the music lessons for lower school and middle school pupils are organised by means of carefully worked rotations which minimise any disruption to academic lessons.
+In line with many schools with large and strong music departments, the music lessons for Lower School and Middle School pupils are organised by means of carefully worked rotations which minimise any disruption to academic lessons.
 Our academic lessons are about an hour, so a typical 30 minute music lesson will enable a pupil to catch part of that lesson.
-Boys who study several instruments should have one in an extra curricular slot, where possible.
-Boys in the Sixth Form will use one of their private study lessons for a music lesson.
-We expect boys to check and respond to their emails regularly and to raise any clashes with members of the Music Staff who will work hard to resolve them.
+Students who study several instruments should have one in an extra curricular slot, where possible.
+Students in the Sixth Form will use one of their private study lessons for a music lesson.
+We expect students to check their timetables and respond to their emails regularly and to raise any clashes with members of the Music Staff who will work hard to resolve them.

 Attendance at music lessons

-Boys are expected to attend music lessons on a regular basis.
-When pupils fail to attend a lesson the school operates a system which usually enables a boy to be contacted in his subject lessons, reminded and collected.
+Students are expected to attend music lessons on a regular basis.
+When pupils fail to attend a music lesson, the school operates a system which usually enables a pupil to be contacted in his subject lessons, reminded and collected.

 Reconciliation of instrumental bills

-In the summer term boys in 5th Year and Sixth Form are not expected to receive lessons during the period of Public Examinations.
+In the summer term students in 5th Year and Sixth Form are not expected to receive lessons during the period of Public Examinations.
 Instrumental teachers will take account of any such shortfalls in number of lessons taught and the summer term invoices will reflect this fact.
-Boys in the Upper Sixth are likely to be billed by teachers for 6 lessons only in this term (5 taught), ie, 13+10+5 (taught) = 11+11+6 (charged).
-Likewise, boys in year 5 are likely to be charged for only 1 or 2 lessons as a result of revision leave.
+Students in the Upper Sixth are likely to be billed by teachers for 6 lessons only in this term (5 taught), ie, 13+10+5 (taught) = 11+11+6 (charged).
+Likewise, students in the 5th Year are likely to be charged for only 1 or 2 lessons as a result of revision leave.